 The Harvard College First Generation Student Union is concerned with the welfare and community representation of first generation students at Harvard College.
 For the purposes of the organization, a first generation undergraduate student shall be defined as one whose parents or guardians have not completed a course of study at an accredited four-year undergraduate institution, or an equivalent and recognized qualification abroad.

 FGSU has three main objectives: (1) To facilitate the transition to college for first generation students through initiatives such as providing mentorship networks and sharing academic and social resources among members; (2) To build a community among first generation Harvard students; and (3) To provide the first generation student community a platform to express its voice and to advocate for themselves.

-Additionally, HC-FGSU will seek to build more opportunities of learning for non-first generation college students, in the belief that it is important for the broader Harvard community to understand the first generation student experience.
-By communicating with non-first generation students, HC-FGSU will strive to dispel any stigma or stereotype associated with the first generation identity.
+Additionally, FGSU will seek to build more opportunities of learning for non-first generation college students, in the belief that it is important for the broader Harvard community to understand the first generation student experience.
+By communicating with non-first generation students, FGSU will strive to dispel any stigma or stereotype associated with the first generation identity.

 Sat, Sept 6, 2014 (10am - 12pm)

 Sun, Sept 14, 2014 (12pm - 1:30 pm)